ez-aem/aem-site-template-tailwind/README.md

 * `site`: Content package of the content that will be copied for each site created from this template (templates, pages, etc.).
 * `theme`: Sources of the template theme to modify how the site looks (CSS, JS, etc.).

+## Develop Site Template
+Check out the [Theme readme](https://github.com/ez-aem/aem-site-template-tailwind/blob/main/theme/README.md) to learn more about customizing the frontend theme for your project.

 ## Build locally

 If you are working on the template itself, and not using the downloaded theme sources, you can build `aem-site-template-tailwind-{version}.zip` locally.